papaYasha/test/README.md

 # Test

 App get images from open api service and present images on tableView.
 Also API provide image data, such as: (how much?) -> downloads, views, comments, likes.
 This info present on custom view, by tapping on selected image.
-In MVP

 ![636k28](https://user-images.githubusercontent.com/90447243/151671938-7e6a28ce-93ba-440d-8c2c-51e9d745cf0f.gif)